rsarwar87/AstroCapture/Readme.md

 ```

 If i am missing any prerequisite libraries, please let me know and i'll add it in.
+## Known Issue
+* Does not work well with 16-bit captures.

 ## Acknowledgement

 This manual uses some great libraries, which are shown below.